How Wage Advances Can Affect Your Loan Application

 The major wage advance services in Australia include the following:

-Although these are all fairly similar services, they do differ slightly:
+Although these are all pretty similar services, they do differ slightly:

 These fees might not seem like much, but when you consider how much you’re borrowing, they’re actually very high.
 As a financial counsellor at the National Debt Helpline told comparison site Canstar: